WetHat/MarkdownToHtml/markdown/2.6/about_MarkdownToHTML.md

 >       - [Svgbob](https://ivanceras.github.io/content/Svgbob.html): Text based, human readable
 >         diagrams.
 See the [example](../index.md#svgbob-plain-text-diagrams)
 >         and [Supported HTML Fragment Postprocessors](#supported-fragment-preprocessors)
+> * Cascading build configurations.
+Each subtree in Markdown source tree can
+>   have its dedicated build configuration.
+Among other things this makes it
+>   easy to configure the navitation bar in a directory specific way.

 # Long Description
 A collection of PowerShell commands to convert Markdown files to static